-- (a) a person can not be sentenced more severely for an offence committed before the commencement of a provision of the amendment Act than would have been the case if the provision had not been enacted; and - (b) a caution administered before the commencement of section 18N or 18O106 can not be disclosed to a court or anyone after the commencement of the section if the disclosure could not have been made if the section had not been enacted. - (c) a parent of a child can not be ordered under section 198107 to pay compensation for an offence committed by the child before the commencement of section 63 of the amendment Act that the parent could not have been ordered to pay before the commencement. - (3) Subsection (2)(a) is about punishment level and does not stop a court making orders against anyone of a type or number only available because of the amendment Act.
+- (a) a person can not be sentenced more severely for an offence committed before the commencement of a provision of the amendment Act than would have been the case if the provision had not been enacted; and - (b) a caution administered before the commencement of section 18N or 18O97 can not be disclosed to a court or anyone after the commencement of the section if the disclosure could not have been made if the section had not been enacted. - (c) a parent of a child can not be ordered under section 19898 to pay compensation for an offence committed by the child before the commencement of section 63 of the amendment Act that the parent could not have been ordered to pay before the commencement.